kencormack/pistar-lastqso/ABOUT_PROFILING.md

 # PISTAR-LASTQSO's BUILT-IN PROFILING MECHANISM
-## Facilitating debug and profile logs, using file descriptors, traps, and other bash built-ins
+## Facilitating a performance profiling log, using file descriptors, traps, and other bash built-ins

 # About